Commission only for success!

 Compensation For Delayed Flights

 Perhaps this happened to you on your recent SAS flight, and now you’re wondering if you have a case.
 We can help you know right away and tell you exactly how much compensation you’re entitled to.
-Simply input your flight information into our claim calculator found on our website, or download the free app for the iPhone/iPad or Android devices.
+Simply input your flight information into our claim calculator found on our website.
 If you qualify for compensation, our team of legal experts take care of the rest.
 We’ll even go to court if the airline refuses to pay, at no extra fee.

 Claiming Flight Delay Compensation From SAS

 Claiming your compensation is easy and low cost with refund.me.
 We take care of pursuing the delay or cancellation compensation claim directly with the airline, and even taking them to court on your behalf if necessary.
-We work on a “No Win, No Fee” principle, and with our low commission of 25 percent of the flight delay compensation amount, you have nothing to lose!
+We work on a “No Win, No Fee” principle, and with our commission of 29,75% (= 25% success fee plus VAT) of the flight delay compensation amount, you have nothing to lose!

 To check to see if you are entitled to compensation for a delayed, cancelled or overbooked flight, enter your details into our claim calculator, and we’ll take it from there.